vladhilko/rails_interview_questions/0_student_level/questions.md

 1. What is attr_reader, attr_writer and attr_accessor?
 What is the difference?
 1. What is a gem?
 Why we need it?
 1. What is the difference between each and map?

+# Rails

+1. What is CRUD?
+1. Where should the logic be in the application?